-Applications are now open for the 2024 grants round.
-The closing date for applications is Friday, February 9, 2024.
-The completed form, along with supporting materials, should be emailed to DPF@PreservationDE.org.
+Applications are now open for the 2025 grants round.
+The closing date for applications is Saturday, February 1, 2025.
+The completed form, along with supporting materials, should be sent by EMAIL.

 Since its establishment in 2000, the Delaware Preservation Fund has awarded more than 300 small grants throughout Delaware.
 The program is especially directed toward applicants who would not normally qualify for other forms of financial assistance.
 Corporations, partnerships, individuals, non-profit and religious organizations, and governmental entities within Delaware are all eligible to receive grants.